 Although the people have moved, many traces of their lives remain in these mountains.
 Walk through the woods and you may see old millstones, mossy lines of old stone walls, or daffodils bursting yellow at someone’s long-gone doorstep.
 You may not see what lies under the ground: sherds of pottery, chips from stone tools, and even evidence of posts from centuries-old Cherokee houses.
 All of these cultural resources—seen and unseen—need our protection, because they represent a lifestyle long past.

-Each cultural resource that the park protects has “cultural significance,” which means, in a nutshell, that the resource is over 50 years old (usually), is sacred or part of ongoing culture, represents an important event, was made by an important person, represents an important time, or was made with important materials.
+Each cultural resource that the park protects has “cultural significance,” which means, in a nutshell, that the resource is sacred or part of ongoing culture, represents an important event, was made by an important person, represents an important time, or was made with important materials.
 The science of cultural management becomes an art when managers use their discerning and experienced eye to decide what is significant and what is not.

 In the Smokies museum collections are some of the keys to the park's past.
 This time, we're not talking about artifacts buried underground, but rather park archives and 3-D pieces of history.
 These resources are being brought together in a new facility in Townsend, TN opening in 2016.
 The new Collection Preservation Center will be a climate-controlled space built specifically to house the wealth of Smoky Mountain culture.
 Ranks of carefully arranged shelving and museum cabinetry will hold everything from letters, photographs, newspaper articles, proclamations, and oral histories telling the story of the park's people and places to household goods representing Southern Appalachian lifestyles and fragments of prehistoric pottery.